Permanent organ of the supreme state organ of power: Origins

+A meeting of the 15th National Assembly of Vietnam's Standing Committee.
+In the Vietnamese SSOP, the Standing Committee has high legislative authority when the general assembly is not convened.

 However, communist states normally convened the SSOP once, twice or three times a year.
 These sessions usually lasted only a couple of days.
 To guarantee continuity of governance, communist state constitutions established permanent organs that could act in the name of the SSOP between its sessions.
 The most common names given to these organs are Standing Committee, Presidium, State Council, and Council of State.
 The most influential historical example is the Presidium of the Supreme Soviet of the Soviet Union, while the best present-day example is the Standing Committee of China's National People's Congress.